-Do you use Sage Payment Solutions?
+Do you use Paya?
 Leave a review!

-Unlike general web reviews, verified reviews are posted by businesses that have chosen the processor's quote through CardFellow's marketplace and CardFellow has confirmed with the processor that the business is using its service.
+Unlike general web reviews, verified reviews are posted by businesses that have chosen the processor's quote through CardFellow's marketplace, and CardFellow has confirmed with the processor that the business is using its service.
 Businesses can update verified reviews at any time to ensure the review accurately reflects the processor's performance over time.

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.

-Posted By: Peter Gregory on 01/08/18
+Posted by Peter Gregory on Jan 08, 2018

+Intolerably horrible customer service.
+Switching out ASAP.
 Had fraud hits against account and can't reach for 3 days???
 What kind of modern company works like this???

-Posted By: Pauline Mulcahy on Jan 10, 2017
+Posted by Pauline Mulcahy on Jan 10, 2017

-Posted By: Mark W on 01/04/17
+Posted by Mark W on Jan 04, 2017

 We cancelled via fax, have zero charges going through their processing and they still charge our bank for processing fees.
 They'll charge us again next month also, because this is within the 60 day cancellation.
 At no time did anyone tell us we will be charged the whole time we're waiting through their cancellation period.
 This is not fair.
 We are being charged to stop using their service.
 There should be a law against this.